20 Memorable Things That Occurred in 2002, the Year That I Graduated College

 4. Black history was made at the Academy Awards, part 2.

-Denzel Washington became only the second Black man to win Best Actor for his performance in the movie Training Day.
+Denzel Washington became only the second Black man to win Best Actor for his performance in Training Day.
 This is another movie that I've only seen once, yet I enjoyed it immensely.

 But of all of the great films that Washington led, such as Malcolm X, The Hurricane, and Remember the Titans, it's extremely disappointing that his Oscar for Best Actor was based on playing a corrupt narcotics detective.
-In the 20 years since Washington won Best Actor at the Academy Awards, three more Black men (Jamie Foxx, Forest Whitaker, and Will Smith) have won the award.
+In the 20 years since Washington won Best Actor at the Academy Awards, three more Black men (Jamie Foxx, Forest Whitaker, and Will Smith) have won.

 NOTE: Whoopi Goldberg served as the host.
 It was her fourth time hosting.
 She also has the honor of being the first person of color to host the awards solo.
-In her opening monologue, she made a joke about Will and Jada without any consequences!
+In her opening monologue, she joked about Will and Jada without consequences!

 5. The Wire premiered.

-I'm ashamed to say, however, that I've never watched The Wire.
-I usually try to stay away from conversations about The Wire because I get teased for missing out on one of the great cult classics in my community.
+However, I'm ashamed to say that I've never watched The Wire.
+I usually try to avoid conversations about The Wire because I get teased for missing out on one of the great cult classics in my community.
 My excuse is that I didn't have HBO!
 I will binge-watch it someday.

 Tragically, Michael K. Williams died of drug intoxication last year in his penthouse apartment.